Tigre town and the Tigre River Delta’s islands are no longer just an enclave for the well-to-do.

 Ecological Projects in Tigre

-Tigre’s natural beauty seems the perfect setting to inspire people to look after the planet, and a number of ecological projects have sprung up along the Delta.
+Tigre’s natural beauty and flooding danger seems the perfect setting to inspire people to look after the planet, and a number of ecological projects have sprung up along the Delta.

 Some, such as Proyecto Delta, are community living schemes with a focus on conservation and protecting the environment.
 Others such as Echo-Village are part of a worldwide eco-movement and accept foreign volunteers for a small cost.